jodot/jodot/README.md

 ==========

 Create a duties.hjson file that list all the duties that you want Jodot to be responsible for.
 See the sample duties.hjson for an example.
+Run Jodot where duties.hjson reside.

 Duties are essentially npm packages that comply to the way a Jodot duty should be written.
 There isn't much to writing a duty really.
 See Writing a Jodot duty.